GabeColetta24/Rock-Paper-Scissors-Lizard-Spock/README.md

 I tested all of the features and links in my website in the preview page first and then in the deployed version once I had pushed my changes.

+I also used the developer tool in chrome to ensure that the website looks and works correctly on different screen sizes.
+For example:

+The main content on my Home page will be pushed down on smaller screen sizes as the logo takes up more lines.
+This makes the main content visible on all screen sizes.

+The game display on my Play vs Computer page will also be pushed down for the same reason and will also become more of a vertical display once the screen size is to narrow to fit the content horizontally.

+### Game Testing

+I tested all aspects of my game once I attched the JavaScript to my HTML and it was all working as expected with no problems.

+### Validator Testing

+HTML No errors returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgabecoletta24.github.io%2FRock-Paper-Scissors-Lizard-Spock%2F)

+CSS No errors returned when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgabecoletta24.github.io%2FRock-Paper-Scissors-Lizard-Spock%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+JavaScript No errors returned when passing through the official [JS Hint validator](https://jshint.com/)

+## Bugs

 ## Deployment